dreramirez91/FurEverHome/journals/Mike_Martinez.md

 Today we wrapped up Delete and Edit functions for front end.
 We are making great progress and have completed the front end.
 We are going to implement testing starting Monday
 ## 7/17
 Today we are focusing on Testing.
 Each of us will be writing a test for the project
+## 7/18
+Starting the day with testing our functions.
+All tests have successfully passed.
+We will now be moving on a navigate function for edit pages and changing Dogout ID to an int.